zijing-wu/zijing-wu.github.io/_posts/2021-01-11-ReadingDeathOnTheNile.markdown

 tags:   Book reviews, Thoughts
 ---

-I like detective stories and I must have read Mr Holmes in primary school, but I have never read any of the works by Argatha Christina.
+I like detective stories and I must have read Mr Holmes in primary school, but I have never read any of the works by Argatha Christie.
 I have no idea why.
 It's just as I don't know why I suddenly went to get a copy of Death on the Nile this weekend and finished it in a little more than a day.

 It is a page turner.
 Not in the same way throughout the book, but I just couldn't put it down.
 It has a rather slow beginning.
 You know there will be death, you can judge a book by it's cover sometimes, but it doesn't appear until half way.
 I wasn't even sure who would be killed, Linnet, Simon, or Jackie.
 I still think it's a good angle if Jackie is murdered, seemingly it must be done by Linnet and / or Simon, but there is a deeper plot.
 Maybe the criminal has some less known relationship with Jackie; maybe the criminal wants to frame the new couple; maybe ...